MicrosoftDocs/visualstudio-docs/docs/vsto/adding-controls-to-office-documents-at-run-time.md

  [!code-vb[Trin_ExcelWorkbookDynamicControls#4](../vsto/codesnippet/VisualBasic/trin_excelworkbookdynamiccontrols4/ThisWorkbook.vb#4)]
  [!code-csharp[Trin_ExcelWorkbookDynamicControls#4](../vsto/codesnippet/CSharp/trin_excelworkbookdynamiccontrols4/ThisWorkbook.cs#4)]

- You cannot remove static controls at run time.
+ You cannot remove static controls at runtime.
 If you try to use the `Delete` or `Remove` method to remove a static control, a <xref:Microsoft.Office.Tools.CannotRemoveControlException> will be thrown.

 > [!NOTE]
 >  Do not programmatically remove controls in the `Shutdown` event handler of the document.
 The UI elements of the document are no longer available when the `Shutdown` event is raised.
 If you want to remove controls before the document closes, add your code to the event handler for another event, such as <xref:Microsoft.Office.Tools.Word.Document.BeforeClose> or <xref:Microsoft.Office.Tools.Word.Document.BeforeSave> for Word, or <xref:Microsoft.Office.Tools.Excel.Workbook.BeforeClose>, or <xref:Microsoft.Office.Tools.Excel.Workbook.BeforeSave> for Excel.